 1. Clean 1 cup sesame seeds.
 Next dry roast on a medium flame until you begin to smell them good.
 Do not discolor them they may lend a bitter taste.
 Cool completely.

 2. Add them to a blender jar.

 4. Add grated jaggery, cardamom powder and blend well.
 OR If your jaggery has dust particles, then you can also melt 1 cup jaggery with ¼ cup water.
 Filter and bring it to a boil.
 Add the powdered seeds and stir.
 Cook on a medium heat until the poornam becomes thick enough to make a ball.
 Cool this and make balls.

 5. I made balls out of the blended powder.

 6. Make 12 equal sized balls.
 Set these aside.

 7. Bring one cup water to a rolling boil with little ghee and salt.

 8. Switch off and add 1 cup rice flour to it.

 9. Mix well.
 The mixture will be crumbly.
 Cover it and leave until it cools down a bit.

-12. Take a balls and make a dent in the center.
+12. Take a ball and make a dent in the center.
 Begin to spread it evenly to make a round puri.
-To prevent cracks you can dip your fingers in water, you can also stick back the cracked parts.
+To prevent cracks you can dampen your fingers.
+You can also stick back the cracked parts.
 You can also use little ghee if the dough turns sticky.
 Place a poornam ball.